v-vong3/csulb/README.md

 All of my demos are released under the [MIT](LICENSE) license, but **all** third-party components used within the demos belong to their respective owners, thus maintaining their respective licenses.

-All other original works by me are Copyright &copy; 2018 by Vatanak Vong
+All other original works by me are Copyright &copy; 2023